faicalcarvalho/SW-Tutor/README.md

 Building SW-Tutor.exe
 -------

+Before generating a new version, make sure the new version number is correctly updated.
+You will need do edit the *port_UFrmAbout.dfm* file.
+The version number is registered as the *Caption* property of the *Label3* component.

 To build SW-Tutor.exe, you will need *MSBuild*.
 Use Windows' search engine to find and run the *RAD Studio Command Prompt*.
 A command window will open, with some environment variables set appropriately, so that *MSBuild* runs smoothly.

 In that command window, change the current directory (`cd`) to the working directory, and run *MSBuild* using *DSL_PORT.dproj* as argument: